ZyKaiyZ/Short-Term-Memory-Game/README.md

 7. The game keeps track of your correct and incorrect answers, which are displayed in the window.
 8. To restart the game, click the "N E X T" button.

-Enjoy playing the Short-Term-Memory-Game and challenge your memory skills!
+Enjoy playing the short-term-memory-game and challenge your memory skills!